 Most people agree that having a baby changes your life, and giving birth is not easy.
-Depending on how you give birth—naturally or by Caesarean section—can have an impact on how long you take to recover.
-That recovery time impacts how quickly you can return to normal activities, including having sex with your partner.
+Depending on how you give birth—naturally (vaginal birth) or by Cesarean section (Cesarean delivery) —can have an impact on how long you take to recover.
+That recovery time impacts how quickly you can return to normal activities, including resuming sex with your partner.

 “A C-section is a major abdominal surgery and has a much different expected recovery time and unique set of issues compared to a vaginal delivery,” Dr. Puls said.